bluecube/pickle_risc/filesystem_notes.md

 - "PICKLEFS" magic
 - Parameters?
 - 16b Pointer to first unused block
+- 16b Pointer to root directory

+### Boot area
+- Optional?
+- Contiguous range of blocks starting at the second block of the device
+- Must have a corresponding directory entry and file header

 ### Unused blocks
 - 16b pointer to next unused block

 ### Root directory
-- Second block of the device
 - `..` entry points to itself
 - Otherwise like normal directory